cdk8s-team/cdk8s/rfc/helm-synthesis.md

     The existing manifests in the `templates` folder would be overwritten during synthesis.

-With this, the synthesis process would resume as normal and since format was `helm`, the template that is generated by synthesizing is placed in the `<--output value>/templates` folder.
+The synthesis process would resume as normal after the substitution of keys is finished or existing chart.yaml has been validated.
+And since format was `helm`, the template that is generated by synthesizing is placed in the `<--output value>/templates` folder.
 And the user can now run,

 ```
 helm install <release-name> ./<--output value>
 ```

+to deploy to their Kubernetes cluster.

 **User runs `cdk8s synth --format helm`**

-This command would execute successfully.
-The chart directory is the chart name by [helm](https://v2.helm.sh/docs/developing_charts/#the-chart-file-structure).
+This command would execute successfully and will store the chart to the default location.

-So, the `--output` value would be set to the default of library name(if no code synthesis) or directory name(if CDK8s app is local) if `--format` is helm, which is true in this scenario.
+For the default directory, since the directory name is suggested to be the chart name by [helm](https://v2.helm.sh/docs/developing_charts/#the-chart-file-structure).So, the `--output` value would be set to the default of library name(if no code synthesis) or directory name(if CDK8s app is local) if `--format` is helm, which is true in this scenario.

 ### Is this a breaking change?